 Now that you’re armed with your goals and motivations, it’s time to get down to business and create a financial plan.
 You can either do this work yourself or get help from a financial professional to put specific numbers to each of your goals.

-If you don’t have one already, sit down and make a budget or spreadsheet outlining every source of income and every expense per month (including lifestyle expenses like groceries and entertainment).
+If you don’t have one already, sit down and make a budget or spreadsheet outlining every source of income and every expense per month (including discretionary expenses like groceries and entertainment).
 Add in the basics from Step 1 if they aren’t covered already.
 The difference is what you can put toward your financial goals from Step 2.